DataCorrupted/llc-func-removal-report/README.md

 make test
 ```

-The final lines of output should look like:
+The final lines of output should look like this:

 ```
 llvm-dis ./build/bin/main.0.5.precodegen.bc